Macarthur Rams FC: Kit

 Macarthur Rams' kits have traditionally been mainly plain maroon, often interchanged with purple.
-Their kits are currently supplied by Dutch sportswear company Stanno.
+Their kits are currently supplied by Australian sportswear company Gioca.

 On 13 October 2021, the club revealed their new kits for the upcoming 2022 season.
 The kits would see a new design, with the home kit featuring grey vertical stripes on a maroon shirt, and the away kit featuring black vertical stripes on a white shirt; a switch from the traditional plain maroon.